|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 COMPLETE WITHDRAWAL POLICY

 A student may withdraw from the University by filing an official withdrawal with the approval of the Dean of his/her college.
-The Dean shall determine whether there is legitimate reason for withdrawal with grades of W or WE (excused approval authorized by the Dean) in all courses in which the student is enrolled, consulting with the instructors when necessary.
+The Dean shall determine whether there is legitimate reason for withdrawal with symbols of WS or WE (excused approval authorized by the Dean) in all courses in which the student is enrolled, consulting with the instructors when necessary.
 The student should present the approved official withdrawal form to his/her campus registration office.

 REFUNDS FOR WITHDRAWALS